Arcana/node-dota2/README.md

 ##Properties
 ###AccountID
 The current steam ID of the SteamClient converted to Dota 2 Account ID format.
+Not available until `launch` is called.

 ## Methods